acdh-oeaw/Teaching_CBS4DH/lectures/files.md

   > 3. Make a copy of it and rename the copy to sample.xml
   > 4. Open sample.xml in a browser (just double click on it)
   > 5. Make a copy of it and rename the copy to sample.txt
-  > 6. Open sample.txt in a plain text editor (e.g. Atom)
+  > 6. Open sample.txt in a plain text editor (e.g. Visual Studio Code)
   >
   > As we can see an HTML file is also an XML file as well as a plain text file at the same time
 * File formats form a hierarchy with more specialized ones being build on top of more generic ones, e.g.